 Between home stations, there were several relay rider or swing stations.
 In the beginning, the relay rider stations were set approximately 20-25 miles apart, but later, more relay rider stations were established at shorter intervals, about 12-15 miles apart.
-Relay rider stations normally had a single caretaker for the horses.
+Relay rider stations usually had a single caretaker for the horses.

 Life at both the home and relay stations was very hard.
-According to Sir Richard Burton, an English adventurer-writer, who was traveling on Central Overland California and Pike’s Peak Express stage route in 1860 and witnessed the arrival and departure of Pony Express riders, said:
+Sir Richard Burton, an English adventurer-writer, who was traveling on Central Overland California and Pike’s Peak Express stage route in 1860 and witnessed the arrival and departure of Pony Express riders, said:

 “Setting aside the chance of death . . . the work is severe; the diet is sometimes reduced to wolf-mutton, or a little-boiled wheat and rye, and the drink to brackish water; a pound of tea comes occasionally, but the droughty souls are always out of whiskey and tobacco.”

-Ironically, the cost of maintaining even this hard-living at each Pony Express station was high.
-Feed had to be hauled in some cases, hundreds of miles, all at a heavy expense and, as the country produced nothing then, provisions were hauled by wagons from the Missouri River, Utah, and California.
+Ironically, the cost of maintaining even this hard living at each Pony Express station was high.
+Feed had to be hauled, in some cases, hundreds of miles, all at a heavy expense, and, as the country produced nothing then, provisions were hauled by wagons from the Missouri River, Utah, and California.